 Territorial behavior will vary between sexes, but both males and female betta fish may show aggression toward other same-species bettas as well as other fish.

 Many betta owners are worried that flaring may not be good for their health and can be a sign of an overly stressed fish.
-So is flaring good, or is flaring bad?
+So is your betta flaring good or bad?

-If you find your betta fish flaring excessively, there may be a reason for it, and whatever the reason, it may be causing your betta to become agitated and stressed.
-If you remove the cause, you may find your betta will stop flaring so often.
+If you find your betta fish flaring a lot, there is usually a good reason for it, and whatever the reason, it may be causing your betta to become agitated and stressed.
+If you remove the cause, you may find your betta will stop flaring so much.

-Flaring occasionally is nothing to be concerned about, and the act of flaring will not cause your fish any harm at all.
-Some betta will flare as a way of stretching their muscles, and for some, it will just be down to their own personality.
+Occasional flaring is nothing to be concerned about, and the act of flaring will not cause your fish any harm at all.
+Some betta will flare to stretch their muscles, some will flare when constipated as it helps pass the blockage, and for some, it will just be down to their own personality.
 The worry of too much flaring should always come down to why the behavior is occurring.

 We have already covered a few times that bettas are territorial and will often attack their own kind when they feel the need to protect their space or a mate, so will a betta fish attack its own reflection?

-Betta fish are pretty intelligent, but they will not understand the purpose of a mirror and certainly won’t realize that what they see in a mirror is only a reflection of themselves.
-Because of this, betta fish will attack their own reflection if they are feeling threatened.
+Betta fish are pretty intelligent, but they will not understand the purpose of a mirror and certainly won’t realize what they see in a mirror is only a reflection of themselves.
+Because of this, betta fish will attack their own reflection as if being threatened.

-I have a post all about the use of mirrors which you can read here: Do Betta Fish Like Mirrors.
-It also talk about other toys that you can use to bring some stimulation to your betta fish.
+I have another post that talks about the use of betta mirrors, which also talks about other toys that you can use to bring some stimulation to your betta fish.

 Betta Glass Surfing